milenakapralova/socraticmodels/README.md

 ## Instructions
 This repository provides scripts for CLIP with GPT-3, FLAN-T5, GitVision, BLIP and BLIP2 prompting, and self-contained ipython notebooks with prototype implementations of Socratic Models for image captioning geenration, chain-of-thought and visual question answering.
+The project was organised such that the downloading, caching and organisation of files is managed by the code.
+The classes were built in a modular fashion such that they could be adapted to different use-cases.

 ## Notes on files in this repository
 * `blogpost.md`: the research corresponding to experiments documented in this repository